themi/magrav/hat-pack/03-coils-production.md

 #### Make coil winding device
 The simplist method is to use rod approx 200mm in length and hand wind the copper onto it.

-Alternately attach a rod to a electric hand drill but hand guide the copper onto the rod.
+Alternately attach a rod to a electric hand drill and guide the copper onto the rod by hand.

 Alternately you can construct a device that does it all for you - instructions not included.